Skip to main content

 Overnight: Tel Aviv

-- Next, we’ll go to the ancient city of Jaffa, one of the oldest ports in the world.
+• Next, we’ll head to a tour of the ancient city of Jaffa, one of the world’s oldest ports.
 From its vantage point overlooking the Mediterranean, we’ll reflect on Jaffa’s rich legacy before enjoying free time and lunch on your own at the famous Flea Market — don’t forget to haggle for a bargain!

 Meals: Breakfast, Dinner